 Schedule a meeting

-If you’re a real estate agent, marketing agency, motivational speaker, or generally in an industry where you might need to meet with a lot of people, use a scheduling platform in your app!
-We recommend trying out Set More or Calendly.
+If you're a real estate agent, marketing agency, motivational speaker, or work in an industry that involves meeting with a lot of people, it's a good idea to integrate a scheduling platform into your app.
+This can help streamline the scheduling process and make it more efficient.
+We recommend trying out scheduling tools such as Calendly to facilitate this.

 What are some related articles?